Don't forget these tips when boat fishing

 Australia has quite specific testing and approval process for this sort of technology so only units approved for sale in Australia can be sold and installed here.
 For product enquiries please contact RIB Rescue on 08 9244 9515 or visit http://www.ribrescue.com.au/ .

 - Sharks: Before you go fishing, check out the SharkSmartWA app or Sharksmart website to stay up to date with current alerts, warnings and the latest reported sightings.
-The app and website provides beach users with 'real time' information on reported sightings and tagged shark detections, as well as access to Surf Life Saving WA's twitter feed and current alerts and warnings issued by the Department of Primary Industries and Regional Development.
+The app and website provides beach users with near ‘real time’ information on shark activity, including current alerts and warnings issued by the Department of Primary Industries and Regional Development, as well as access to Surf Life Saving WA’s beach safety information.
 Remember the map shows available information – not all sharks are tagged, or sightings reported, so be Sharksmart when using the water.

 - Please report all shark sightings directly to the Water Police on 9442 8600.
 This number is staffed 24 hours, seven days a week and will activate any required response.